dbierer/php-class-notes/php-ii-apr-2024.md

 * Make sure attendees get a copy of the updated class when it's released

 ## Homework
+For Wed 17 Apr 2024
+* Lab: Namespace
+* Lab: Create a Class

 ## VM Notes
 When you first bring up the VM, after a few minutes you'll see a prompt to "Update Software"